Home » Attractions

 A Buc-ee’s mascot welcomes guests to the new store (photo by Daniel Munson/TheSmokies.com)

-Will you be starting out your Smoky Mountain adventure with a stop at this East Tennessee location?
-Let us know in the comments below!
+Will you be starting your Smoky Mountain adventure with a stop at this East Tennessee location?
+Let me know in the comments below!

 1. Yes very excited.